 - 1. We began by reviewing the SOM architecture and algorithm. - 2.
-We then looked at the important properties of the feature map: its ability to approximate the input space, the topological ordering that emerges, the matching of the input space probability densities, and the ability to select the best set of features for approximating the underlying input distribution. - 3.
-We ended with a simple application the phonetic typewriter.
+Then we considered the important properties of the feature map: its ability to approximate the input space, the topological ordering that emerges, the matching of the input space probability densities, and the ability to select the best set of features for approximating the underlying input distribution. - 3.
+We ended by looking at some simple applications.